tocco/tocco-docs/devops/internal_servers/edge.rst

   .. attention::

-     It is very likely that thiy error will appear now.
+     It is very likely that this error will appear now.
 To get rid of that message just disable CredSSP.
-To avoid that you have to search 1 hour for the checkbox below is shown how to find it.
+To avoid that you have to search 1 hour for the checkbox.
+Below is shown how to find it.

 #.
 Disable CredSSP